WordPress

-WordPress (WP or WordPress.org) is a free and open-source content management system (CMS) written in hypertext preprocessor (PHP) language and paired with a MySQL or MariaDB database with supported HTTPS.
-Features include a plugin architecture and a template system, referred to within WordPress as "Themes".
-WordPress was originally created as a blog-publishing system but has evolved to support other web content types including more traditional mailing lists and Internet fora, media galleries, membership sites, learning management systems (LMS) and online stores.
-WordPress is used by 42.8% of the top 10 million websites as of December 2024.
+WordPress (WP, or WordPress.org) is a web content management system.
+It was originally created as a tool to publish blogs but has evolved to support publishing other web content, including more traditional websites, mailing lists, Internet forums, media galleries, membership sites, learning management systems, and online stores.
+Available as free and open-source software, WordPress is among the most popular content management systems – it was used by 22.52% of the top one million websites as of December 2024.

-WordPress was released on May 27, 2003, by its founders, American developer Matt Mullenweg and English developer Mike Little, as a fork of b2/cafelog.
-The software is released under the GPLv2 (or later) license.
+WordPress is written in the PHP programming language and paired with a MySQL or MariaDB database.
+Features include a plugin architecture and a template system, known as “themes”.
+Since 2018, WordPress has included a block-based editor (“Gutenberg”).

-To function, WordPress has to be installed on a web server, either part of an Internet hosting service like WordPress.com or a computer running the software package WordPress.org in order to serve as a network host in its own right.
-A local computer may be used for single-user testing and learning purposes.
+To function, WordPress has to be installed on a web server, either as part of an Internet hosting service or on a personal computer.

-WordPress Foundation owns WordPress, WordPress projects, and other related trademarks.
+WordPress was first released on May 27, 2003, by its founders, American developer Matt Mullenweg and English developer Mike Little.
+The WordPress Foundation owns WordPress, WordPress projects, and other related trademarks.